Voting Irregularities are any experience by the Voter that exceeds the bounds of what is a normal or legally required voting experience.

 - Statements should be factual instead of an opinion as they have the potential to be used in legal proceedings.

 - Additional documentation may be attached to the form and submitted.
 We suggest keeping a copy of all documentation submitted

-- All Statements must be originals, signed in blue ink, and submitted via post to EIP-CA. (address is located on the incident form)
+- All Statements must be originals, signed in blue ink, and submitted via post to EIP-CA.

 - Once submitted the statement is first reviewed by EIP- CA and then shared with Landmark Legal Foundation for review.

 Federal Election Issues:

 Washington, DC 20463

 Emails: FEC and federal campaign finance law: firstname.lastname@example.org